Project Space Track

-Project Space Track was a research and development project of the US Air Force, to create a tracking system for all artificial satellites of the Earth and space probes, domestic and foreign.

-Project Space Track was started in 1957 at the Air Force Research Laboratory at Laurence G. Hanscom Field, now Hanscom Air Force Base, in Bedford, Massachusetts shortly after the launch of Sputnik I. Observations were obtained from some 150 sensors worldwide by 1960 and regular orbital predictions were issued to the sensors and interested parties.
+Project Space Track was a research and development project of the United States Air Force, to create a tracking system for all artificial satellites of the Earth and space probes.
+Triggered by the launch of Sputnik 1, the project was started in 1957 at the Air Force Cambridge Research Center at Laurence G. Hanscom Field in Bedford, Massachusetts.
+Observations were obtained from some 150 sensors worldwide by 1960, and regular orbital predictions were issued to the sensors and interested parties.

 Space Track was the only organization that used observations from all types of sources: radar, optical, radio, and visual.
 All unclassified observations were shared with the Smithsonian Astrophysical Observatory.
-In 1961, the system was declared operational and assigned to the new 1st Aerospace Surveillance and Control Squadron until 1976, as part of NORAD's Space Detection and Tracking System (SPADATS).
+In 1961, the system was declared operational and assigned to the new 1st Aerospace Surveillance and Control Squadron until 1976, as part of NORAD's Space Detection and Tracking System.

 Establishment

-On 29 November 1957, shortly after the launch of Sputnik I on 4 October, two German expatriates, Dr. G. R. Miczaika (from Prussia) and Dr. Eberhart W. Wahl (from Berlin) formed Project Space Track (originally called Project Harvest Moon).
-It was established in Building 1535 of the Geophysics Research Directorate (GRD), Air Force Cambridge Research Center, Laurence G. Hanscom Field, Massachusetts.
-Both scientists had backgrounds in astronomy, although Dr. Wahl's PhD was in meteorology.

-The mission of Space Track was to create a tracking system to track and compute orbits for all artificial satellites of the Earth, including both US and Soviet payloads, booster rockets, and debris.
-With the Soviet launch of Luna 1 on 2 January 1959, Space Track also started tracking space probes.
-The first major tracking effort was Sputnik II, which was launched on 3 November 1957 and contained the dog Laika.
+On 29 November 1957, shortly after the launch of Sputnik 1, two German expatriates — Gerhard Robert Miczaika and Eberhart W. Wahl — formed Project Space Track (originally called Project Harvest Moon).
+It was established in Building 1535 of the Geophysics Research Directorate, Air Force Cambridge Research Center, Laurence G. Hanscom Field, Massachusetts.
+The mission of Space Track was to create a tracking system to track and compute orbits for all artificial satellites of the Earth.
+The first major tracking effort was Sputnik 2, which was launched on 3 November 1957, containing the dog Laika.